kiako-dev/Lua-Nomic/THESIS.md

 end

 function deregister()
-  -- Players who deregister are lost to history.
-Perhaps a good thing to change with an early proposal?
   Players[author] = nil
 end

--- Appends a value to a table, as if it were a list.
-Returns the resulting index. function append(table, value) table[#table+1] = value return #table end
+function append(table, value)
+  table[#table+1] = value
+  return #table
+end

--- A helper method to give some structure to proposals. function Proposals.build(title, code, comment) return {
+function Proposals.build(title, code, comment) return {
     author = author,